OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/ADC-Expansion.md

 ### Using the ADC Expansion

-Read our [guide to using the ADC Expansion](#using-adc-expansion) to learn how to control it using software.
+Read our [guide to using the ADC Expansion](#using-adc-expansion) to learn how to read analog voltages from the command line.